Demonstrators abroad identify with the cause of US protests

 An indigenous Australian lawmaker called on governments to use George Floyd’s death as an opportunity to reduce deaths of indigenous people in custody.

-Floyd died last week after he was pinned to the pavement by a police officer who put his knee on the handcuffed black man’s neck until he stopped breathing.
+Floyd died last week after he was pinned to the pavement by a white police officer who put his knee on the handcuffed black man’s neck until he stopped breathing.
 His death in Minneapolis set off protests that spread across America.

-Linda Burney, the opposition spokeswoman on indigenous Australians, said on Tuesday more than 430 indigenous people had died in Australian police custody since 1991.
+Linda Burney, the opposition spokeswoman on indigenous Australians, said Tuesday that more than 430 indigenous people had died in Australian police custody since 1991.

 “I think we should be using it as an opportunity,” Burney told Australian Broadcasting Corp., referring to Floyd’s death.
 “Whether we like it or not, it doesn’t take much for racism to come out of the underbelly of this country.”